Priya434/axelrod_tournament/Readme.md

 Code in this repository has been inspired by the original [Axelrod](https://github.com/Axelrod-Python/Axelrod) python library.

+## Contributions
+Contributions to this repository are welcome.
+Please create a seperate branch and open a pull request.
+It's that simple!

 ### To Do
 - [ ] Update documentation
 - [ ] Add "tournament" branch